Verified Foundations for Differential Privacy: Introduction

 \paragraph{A Verification-Ready Probabilistic Programming Language} A key technical challenge with SampCert is how to cleanly specify the sampling algorithms, DP mechanisms, and theorems, while minimizing the proof burden.
 For specifying probabilistic algorithms, we define a simple, functional probabilistic programming language that manipulates mass functions (which need not be probability mass functions).
 This simple language is represented as a shallowly-embedded monadic DSL in Lean.
 By using mass functions rather than full probability spaces (e.g., Hurd's and Giry's monads~\cite{HurdDissertation,frivc2010categorical}), we give ourselves a new proof strategy for analyzing looping programs loosely inspired by \emph{liveness} and \emph{safety} properties.
 In particular, our proof strategy allows us to describe the mass distribution of a loop mathematically (as the pointwise limit of the mass functions of its iterates) without requiring that we construct probabilistic loop invariants that may involve complicated normalizing factors.

 \paragraph{Extraction and Deployment} Our simple probabilistic language enables straightforward extraction of Lean code while minimizing the trusted computing base.
-Each of the four operators in our probabilistic language maps directly to a small function in C++, enabling easy extraction that is sufficiently performant for practical deployment.
+Each of the four operators in our probabilistic language maps directly to a simple imperative statement, enabling easy extraction that is sufficiently performant for practical deployment.

 One advantage of working with mechanically verified implementations is that we can aggressively optimize our sampling algorithms, without worrying about introducing privacy vulnerabilities.
 In SampCert we prove that two Laplace sampling algorithms (originating from two different DP developments) are both correct, allowing us to confidently switch between implementations at runtime.
-As we show in \cref{section:performance}, the code we automatically extract from Lean outperforms the implementation of \citet{canonne2020discrete} in \cite{ibm}.
+As we show in \cref{section:performance}, the code we automatically extract from Lean outperforms the implementation of a discrete Gaussian sampler implemented by \citet{canonne2020discrete}.

 \paragraph{A Mathematical Buffet} We make heavy use of Mathlib~\cite{mathlib}, Lean's comprehensive mathematics library, as many proofs require non-trivial mathematics.
-By tightly integrating \mathlib{} types into our development, we can leverage this extensive library of mathematical results to reproduce arguments from standard differential privacy proofs from the literature, instead of having to develop alternate proofs and techniques that avoid mathematical prerequisites.
-For example, since we are dealing with randomized algorithms we leverage results from \lstinline{Mathlib.Probability} and \lstinline{Mathlib.MeasureTheory}.
+By tightly integrating \mathlib{} types into our development, we can leverage this extensive library of mathematical results to reproduce standard differential privacy arguments from the literature, instead of having to develop alternate proofs and techniques that avoid mathematical prerequisites.
+For example, since we are dealing with randomized algorithms, we leverage results from \lstinline{Mathlib.Probability} and \lstinline{Mathlib.MeasureTheory}.
 Additionally, since we are manipulating non-trivial mathematical expressions, e.g., infinite sums, we make use of \lstinline{Mathlib.NumberTheory} and \lstinline{Mathlib.Topology}.